Welcome to the Informational Website for the

 This website provides information regarding a proposed settlement over allegations that certain rules applicable to individuals and businesses (“merchants”) that accept American Express cards in payment for goods or services violate the antitrust laws resulting in merchants paying excessive fees for accepting American Express cards.

-The U.S. District Court for the Eastern District of New York has granted preliminary approval of a settlement among American Express and all merchants who accept American Express cards settling two class action lawsuits.
+On February 4, 2014, the U.S. District Court for the Eastern District of New York granted preliminary approval of a settlement among American Express and all merchants who accept American Express cards settling two class action lawsuits.
 Class Plaintiffs claim that American Express violated the antitrust laws by imposing rules that limited merchants from steering their customers to other payment methods and that required merchants that want to accept any American Express cards to accept all American Express cards.
 The Class Plaintiffs claim that these rules insulated American Express from competitive pressure to lower merchant fees and caused an upward spiral in merchant fees for American Express, Visa and MasterCard.
 American Express denies these claims.

 Reinhardt Wendorf & Blanchfield